 Quota reserved to foreign non-EU students residing abroad: 10 seats, of which 5 are reserved for Chinese students living in China, as part of the Marco Polo Project.

-Admission test: Italian language, logical skills, English language and basic knowledge pertaining to the chosen curriculum.
+Admission test: Italian language, logical skills, English language.

 A certified knowledge of English language at least at level B1 is also required.

 To access the course, a previous suitable background is required.
 Each programme requires specific knowledge, which the student should have before enrolling the university in order to attend the course successfully.
 This knowledge may be verified before enrolling.

 If the result of the test is negative, the student can enroll, but they receive a supplementary required exam (OFA), which means that the student must fill any gaps in their background through specific activities organized by the University.